aleshaleksey/fansys23/skills.md

   - The "[fleet](abilities.md#fleet)" allows an entity to hide in light concealment.
   - Anything that grants you the "invisible" status or observers the "blind" status allows the 'observed' entity to stealth.
   - The use of "[deceive](#deceive)" to distract allows one to use stealth in plain sight or "light cover" at disadvantage.
+  - A character with terrain mastery has a +4 to "stealth" in that terrain.
 - **Take care**: No. This is essentially random.
 - **Try again**: Yes.
 Although it maybe too late by then.